 High court ruling limits international reach of patent laws

-The Supreme Court has sided with California-based Life Technologies Corp. in a patent infringement case that limits the international reach of U.S. patent laws.
-The justices ruled unanimously on Wednesday that the company's shipment of a single part of a patented invention for assembly in another country did not violate patent laws.
+The Supreme Court on Wednesday sided with Life Technologies Corp. in a patent infringement case that limits the international reach of U.S. patent laws.
+The justices ruled unanimously that the Carlsbad company's shipment of a single part of a patented invention for assembly in another country did not violate patent laws.

 Add your comments below